hcdenbakker/fANI2Tree/README.md

 - ape
 - phangorn

-##Usage:
+## Usage:

 Create a all vs all comparison of your taxa of interest with fastANI (see https://github.com/ParBLiSS/FastANI for more information):

 ```fastANI --q taxon_list.txt  --rl taxon_list.txt -o fastANI.output.txt```

 Use fANI2Tree to convert the output to a UPGMA tree:

 ```Rscript fANI2Tree.R fastANI.output.txt your_treename.nwk```

-And visualize your tree in FigTree (http://tree.bio.ed.ac.uk/software/figtree/) or your favorite treeviewer
+And visualize your tree in FigTree (http://tree.bio.ed.ac.uk/software/figtree/) or your favorite treeviewer.